Add To Favorites

 Once each group has selected a topic, have students organize materials for their project.
 Provide the following directions for designing their product: Cut the card.
 Keeping it folded, cut a file folder with Crayola® Scissors.
 Make it large enough for a pop-up inside.
 Across the fold in the center of the card, make two parallel cuts.
 Open the card and push on the tab created by the slits.
 The tab will stand out at right angles from the card.
 Fold and close the card, with the tab sticking up inside.

-Make a pop-up animal.
-On leftover file folder, draw a pet or other animal with Crayola Markers.
-Cut out your animal.
+Groups make a pop-up animal.
+On leftover file folder, draw a pet or other animal with Crayola Washable Markers.
+Cut out the animal.
 Glue it to the tab inside the card with Crayola School Glue.
 Allow time for glue to air-dry.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho

 Feed teens’ appetite for popular music with this lesson inspired by songs that reflect the times in which they were writ